simeononsecurity/simeononsecurity.ch/content/articles/should-hacking-back-be-legalized-debate/index.en.md

 **Should Hacking Back Be Legalized?**

 In the world of cybersecurity, the question of whether "hacking back" should be legalized is a contentious one.
 While some argue that it can be a valuable tool in the fight against cybercriminals, others caution against the potential risks and ethical concerns associated with such practices.
-This article delves into the various aspects of this debate, considering the legal, ethical, and practical implications of hacking back.
+This article digs into the various aspects of this debate, considering the legal, ethical, and practical implications of hacking back.

 ## Introduction